rage/programming-23/data/part-8/5-more-examples-of-classes.md

 </sample-output>

-The code above and the automatic tests for this exercise assume your class contains an attribute `name`.
+The code above and the automatic tests for this exercise assume your class contains an attribute `title`.
 If you used some other attribute name to refer to the name of the series, please change it before submitting.

 </programming-exercise>